 In recent months, companies have brought pandemic data gathering in-house to develop their own proprietary intelligence.
 Some of the more enterprising companies have even set up internal Track & Respond Command Centers to guide their employees, customers and broader partner ecosystem through the current crisis.

-HCL realized early in the outbreak that it would need its own command center dedicated to COVID-19 response.
-Coordinated by senior leadership, it gives HCL data scientists the autonomy to develop creative and pragmatic insights for more informed decisioning.
-For example, developing predictive analytics on potential impact to HCL’s customers, as well as the markets where HCL services them.
+HCLTech realized early in the outbreak that it would need its own command center dedicated to COVID-19 response.
+Coordinated by senior leadership, it gives HCLTech data scientists the autonomy to develop creative and pragmatic insights for more informed decisioning.
+For example, developing predictive analytics on potential impact to HCLTech’s customers, as well as the markets where HCLTech services them.

 With the goal of enabling leadership to respond quickly throughout the development of the COVID situation, we employed techniques such as statistics, control theory, simulation modeling and Natural Language Processing (NLP).
 For simplicity, we’ll categorize our approach under the Track & Respond umbrella: